Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 How to ensure context specificity and sensitivity?

-• Consider lessons learnt form previous flagship local level projects.
+• Consider lessons learned from previous flagship local-level projects.

 4.